eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement

+A Relying Party SHALL be able to verify that a User is authenticating with a Pseudonym using a non-revoked Wallet Unit.

+> Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this pseudonym when this is a requirement.

+##### Requirement

 If Wallet Unit has authenticated using a Pseudonym towards a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party, then this Relying Party must be able to verify that the same Wallet Unit have been used to perform both actions.

 > Rationale: A Relying Party should be able to be assured that they can trust subsequent authentications with the Pseudonym to have the properties as presented int he PID/(Q)EAAs.